jzl0166/NLIDB/README.md

 - Transfer-ability

-  The dataset used for transfer-ability evaluation is OVERNIGHT, and was adopted from previous work https://github.com/alantian/nlidb
+  The annotated dataset used for transfer-ability evaluation is adopted from previous work https://github.com/alantian/nlidb .
+We have extracted related code into our etc/overnight-tagger folder.

       python nlidb.py --mode transfer